-At the ideation stage, it is not necessary any fancy perfect business value analysis.
+At the ideation stage, it is not necessary to any fancy perfect business value analysis.
 Ideas are high-level and therefore is not necessary to do deep math about the business value.
 In Agile, it is preferred the principle As Late As Possible.
-For the first prioritization relative comparison is enough.
+For the first prioritization, the relative comparison is enough.

 For values use either T-Shirt sizes (XXL, XL, L, M, S, XS), or use the Planning Poker (story points) scale.
 That is even more practical later on, but not necessary in the first few iterations.
 Once you completed the estimation, hide the currently estimated business perspective and switch to another perspective.

-It helps to have Total Business Value column with formula that summarizes perspectives.
+It helps to have a Total Business Value column with a formula that summarizes perspectives.
 That might be just a simple sum of business perspectives, or it might be even a weighted sum of business value perspectives.
-Weights are usually agreed by senior management to follow the business strategy.
+Weights are usually agreed upon by senior management to follow the business strategy.

 How to manage business value in ScrumDesk

-Business value can be entered in the side view available once you click some user story card.
+Business value can be entered in the side view available once you click some user story cards.
 Except for the planning poker values, it is possible to enter other values as numbers as well.
-Some of our clients prefer to evidence the real business value as feature’s revenue.
+Some of our clients prefer to evidence the real business value as a feature’s revenue.